Herschel Walker trade: Timeline

 In the original proposal, Dallas agreed to give Herschel Walker and three draft picks to Minnesota.
-In exchange, the Cowboys would get from the Vikings five players, three draft picks, and conditional picks attached to each of those five players should they be cut by Dallas before February 1, 1990:
+In exchange, the Cowboys would receive five players, three draft picks, and conditional picks attached to each of those five players should they be cut by Dallas before February 1, 1990.

 One of those players that Minnesota agreed to send to Dallas, Darrin Nelson, refused to report to the Cowboys.
 Dallas then agreed to trade Nelson to the San Diego Chargers for their fifth-round pick in 1990, which the Cowboys promptly sent to the Vikings.
 In total, this revised trade involved 18 players and draft picks (with the revised transactions involving San Diego in bold):

-The Vikings had originally assumed that they got the better end of the deal, not knowing at the time that head coach Jimmy Johnson was interested only in the draft picks and not the players.
-At a press conference after the trade, Johnson bragged that he committed "The Great Train Robbery," but was criticized by various sports writers such as Randy Galloway of The Dallas Morning News.
+The Vikings had assumed that the Cowboys would keep the players acquired through the trade to rebuild their struggling roster.
+The trade was widely criticized in Dallas at the time, with writers such as Randy Galloway of The Dallas Morning News publicly writing against the trade.
+Frank Luksa of the Dallas Times Herald described the Cowboys' return as "a bag of beans and a cow to be named later."
+Dave Wannstedt, a member of Dallas's coaching staff, claims to have asked Johnson whether he could guarantee him a new job when the staff was fired.

-Johnson waived Stewart in November 1989, then told his coaches to not start Solomon, Howard or Holt, signaling to the rest of the league his intention to claim the draft picks.
-Vikings General Manager Mike Lynn eventually made another deal, letting the Cowboys keep the three players and all the conditional picks.
+Despite the criticism, Johnson openly bragged about the trade, describing it as "The Great Train Robbery."
+He waived Stewart in November 1989, then told his coaches to not start Solomon, Howard or Holt, signaling to the rest of the league his intention to claim the draft picks.
+Vikings General Manager Mike Lynn eventually made another deal, letting the Cowboys keep the three players and all the conditional picks, in exchange for two draft picks from the Cowboys.